mybonk/mybonk-wiki/docs/faq.md

 ## Can I install MYBONK core stack on another hardware than MYBONK console?
 100%.
-Although MYBONK console has been designed specifically as a bitcoin-only full node with price, performance, durability, portability energy-efficience, supply chain resilience and generic parts in mind you can run the software stack on whatever hardware you deem suitable for purpose.
+Although MY₿ONK console has been designed specifically as a bitcoin-only full node with price, performance, durability, portability energy-efficiency, supply chain resilience and generic parts in mind you can run the software stack on whatever hardware you deem suitable for purpose.

-However we focus our efforts at maintaining the code base with MYBONK console as hardware reference (it would be impossible to support all the hardware forms and shapes available on the market at any given time.
+However we focus our efforts at maintaining the code base with MY₿ONK console as hardware reference (it would be impossible to support all the hardware forms and shapes available on the market at any given time).

-Running a MYBONK console allows you to be confident your system is identical to the one of the other MYBONK users, you won't be slow-down by some sort of compatibility issues or missing drivers, you just don't have the required skills nor the time, you want it to work from the get go.
+Running a MY₿ONK console allows you to be confident your system is identical to the one of the other MY₿ONK users, you won't be slow-down by some sort of compatibility issues or missing drivers, you just don't have the required skills nor the time, you want it to work from the get go.
 <TODO: Add some more info>

 ## How to verify a file or image downloaded from the Internet?
-This is important if you are a MYBONK hacker (operators and 'standard' users) don't need this.
+This is important if you are a MY₿ONK hacker (operators and 'standard' users) don't need this.
 There are all sorts of risks and threats associated with files and images downloaded form the Internet.
 "Don't trust verify".
 This can be done by verifying files and images in two ways: verify its hash (proves integrity) or verify its signature (proves integrity and authenticity).